OliLot/ONJODE/README.md

 which are part of the series of works on Neural Jump ODEs that started with [Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR), to Operator Neural Jump ODEs - from learning conditional expectations in finite to infinite-dimensional space.

-The code and this README is based on the [work on the first paper](https://github.com/HerreraKrachTeichmann/NJODE), but was developed further for this setting.
+The code and this README is based on the [repository from the previous papers](https://github.com/FlorianKrach/PD-NJODE), but was developed further for this setting.
 All experiments from the first paper can be run with this repo as well (see [Instructions for Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](#instructions-for-running-experiments-of-neural-jump-ordinary-differential-equations)).